 The Thanksgiving Jar is a 30 Days of Gratitude Challenge that will help you and your family to focus your mind and heart on being thankful.
-This is a set of 30 cards containing 30 Bible verses and about gratitude and thanksgiving and a prayer prompt for each day.
+This is a set of 30 cards containing 30 Bible verses about gratitude and thanksgiving with a prayer prompt for each day.

 How to assemble your Thanksgiving Jar.